-There are a number of factors which are known to increase the risk of having a baby with heart problems such as:
+There are a number of factors which are known to increase the risk of having a baby with a heart problem, such as:

 - A history of previous children, either parent or other family members having had a congenital heart problem (heart problem that the baby is born with).

-- There may be a fault in the baby’s genetic make-up which has caused the heart defect (See genetics information on pages 9 – 11).
+- There may be a fault in the baby’s genetic make-up which has caused the heart defect (See genetics information further down).

 - Diabetes in the mother, particularly if poorly controlled.